YuKitsune/plz/docs/docs/introduction.md

 # Introduction

-Dingus is a dead-simple task runner with a familiar POSIX-style interface.
+plz is a dead-simple task runner with a familiar POSIX-style interface.
 It's lightweight, easy to use, and perfect for consolidating project-specific tasks.

 ## Features